SOE - Professional Studies in Education Graduate Programs

 Curriculum and Leadership

-The history of the field of curriculum and curriculum theory will be explored.
-A study of curricular paradigms that give form and shape to school practice will be included.
-Consent of instructor.
+The history of the field of curriculum and curriculum theory is explored.
+A study of curricular paradigms that give form and shape to school practice is included.
 Offered Fall, Spring, Summer.

 EDU 775 Cr.3